-L603 Store Current Adjustment and Move - L603 {NPSE}
+L603 Store Current Adjustment and Move - L603 {NPSE} L000 otore current rajustificate and move Loop (in OL)

 Stores the current adjustment and moves the map axis to the specified map increment.
 N is next, P is previous, S is start, and E is end.
 The default move is to the next map increment position.